Dear ACCS members,

 “The ACCS Newsletter Editor shall serve for two years, be responsible for the Association's Newsletter, and other duties customary for the office” (ACCS bylaws, article III).

 Please email your nomination (or self-nomination) to firstname.lastname@example.org.
-Both nominating and voting require active ACCS membership.
-You can check your membership status with our secretary Jasmine Wang (email@example.com).
-Please contact Jasmine Wang to renew membership or join the ACCS.
+Both nominating and voting require the active ACCS membership.
+If you want to become an active member, please contact our secretary Ping Yang atping.yang@millersville..edu to renew membership or join the ACCS.

-Each candidate will prepare a brief candidate statement and email it to the Nomination Committee at firstname.lastname@example.org.
+Each candidate will prepare a brief candidate statement and email it to the Nomination Committee email@example.com.

 Please consider nominating yourself or someone else.
 We look forward to hearing from you.
 Thank you.